 – Bank or credit card payments which are normally processed into accounts within the same day

-– Bank wire funding, which can take one to two days to process for clients based locally or three to five days for international clients.
-Wired funds via CHAPS, SWIFT, BACS or SEPA are accepted
+Bank wire funding can take one to two days to process for clients based locally or three to five days for international clients.
+Wired funds via CHAPS, SWIFT, BACS, or SEPA are accepted

 – Skrill and Union Pay payments are also accepted and take between one and two days to hit your account

 You can also use any of the above methods for withdrawals and simply need to click on Withdraw Funds in the MYFXCM dashboard.
 Withdrawals take about the same amount of time to process as funding deposits.